jd12/bgc-webpage-in-a-day/README.md

    ![Services Final](images/servicesFinal.png)

 3. Create the Contact Page by clicking the three dots next to `services.html` and selecting `Duplicate`
-  - Rename it to contact.html
+  - Rename it to contact.html and click OK

   - Modify the title to "Trillium Media Design - Contact"